-Where sub-optimal and supra-optimal temperatures are available in the data set (Figure 1a), germination rates in the suboptimal (Tb-To) and supraoptimal (To-Tc) temperature ranges and thermal time (theta-sub, theta-supra) are able to be calculated and here we produce the third new dataset, Table 3: CT which compiles this information (Cardinal temperatures).
-In this scenario, a segmented regression model can then be fitted to the data (Figure 3A).
+Where sub-optimal and supra-optimal temperatures are available in the data set (Figure 1a), germination rates in the suboptimal (Tb-To) and supraoptimal (To-Tc) temperature ranges and thermal time (theta-sub, theta-supra) can be calculated.
+In this scenario, a segmented regression model is fitted to the data (Figure 3A).
 A segmented model allows the identification of breaking points in the data (i.e., the optimal germination temperature in which the germination rate is maximal).
 Then the model fits linear regressions separately to the two segments defined by this breaking point (i.e., the suboptimal and supraoptimal germination temperature ranges) (Figure 3A).
 A function is set to fit a segmented regression and compute the intercept and the slope for each segmented relationship in the model.
 The function requires the user to give an estimation of the breaking point (‘psi=’) , which can be based on the visual inspection of Figures 1 & 2.
 Once the model is fitted, the base temperature (Tb) is calculated by solving the suboptimal linear regression for the x-intercept (i.e., the temperature in which the value of the germination rate equals zero).
 An analogous procedure calculates the Tc using the supra-optimal linear regression.
 The inverse of the slopes of each regression gives the estimated thermal time for germination in degrees-day.
 The script calculates the cardinal temperatures and thermal times for each of the ten decile germination rates (10-90%).
-The fitted line for each segmented relationship were tested with the germination rate plotted against temperature for every decile in the third figure we create Figure 3: BLfig.
+The script exports this in a third new dataset, Table 3: CT which compiles the estimated cardinal temperatures and thermal time.
+The plots with the germination rate versus temperature and the fitted modelsfor every decile are exported in the third figure we create Figure 3: BLfig.
 Figure 3A allows to the user to visually check the fit of the model to the data.

 It may be the case that the temperatures used in a given experiment fall only on the suboptimal or supraoptimal germination temperature range, and do not succeed to identify the full range of temperatures (Figure 1B).
 In this case, the dataset Table 3: CT cannot be produced.
 In the example of species B it is impossible to determine the Tc nor the To, and the segmented model cannot be fit to the data (Figure 3B), and it is necessary to skip forward to the next step in the script.